 MVEC Supports Northeast Iowa Dairy Foundation And Robotics Milking System

-CALMAR--Maquoketa Valley Electric Cooperative (MVEC) recently collaborated with eight Iowa electric cooperatives and the Iowa Area Development Group (IADG) Community Foundation to make a $19,000 donation to the Northeast Iowa Dairy Foundation.
-The donation supports dairy education and a new robotics milking system being installed at Iowa's Dairy Center, located just south of Northeast Iowa Community College's (NICC) Calmar campus on highway 150.
+CALMAR--Maquoketa Valley Electric Cooperative (MVEC) collaborated with eight Iowa electric cooperatives and the Iowa Area Development Group (IADG) Community Foundation to make a $19,000 donation to the Northeast Iowa Dairy Foundation.
+The donation supports dairy education and a new robotics milking system installed at Iowa's Dairy Center, located just south of Northeast Iowa Community College's (NICC) Calmar campus on highway 150.

 "Communities where livestock or value-added agriculture are present are more vibrant due to expanding economies and population growth.
 The participating cooperatives recognize the importance of having a livestock industry and we thank them for that," Kregel said.
 "They've shown their support of the robotic technology being implemented at the Dairy Center and the Northeast Iowa Dairy Foundation believes that such technology will be instrumental in keeping the dairy industry growing in Iowa."

 In addition to the labor benefits gained through automation, robotic milking systems are also more efficient in terms of their energy consumption during peak demand times.
 According to MVEC, energy costs for all members are impacted by the cost of power that is higher during peak demand, typically 5-9 p.m.
 Robotic milking helps level the demand for energy, in turn saving money for both the cooperatives and their members.